 Geographic areas served: San Francisco, CA

-Programs: First Graduate's effective college access and success program helps more than 260 San Francisco-based students each year.
-In the spring of 2012, we enrolled our 11th class of new students recruited from five San Francisco public middle schools: Horace Mann, James Lick, Marina, Roosevelt (all part of SFUSD) and KIPP San Francisco Bay Academy (a public charter school).
+Programs: First Graduate's effective college access and success program helps more than 370 San Francisco-based students each year.
+In the spring of 2014, we enrolled our 13th class of new students recruited from San Francisco public middle schools.

-Our program model provides students with a comprehensive and complementary array of support, including: year-round academic instruction, tutoring and support; high school and college counseling; mentoring; family engagement activities; career exploration activities; and college scholarships and support.
+We coach our students for 10 years as they journey from middle school to high school, from high school to college, and from college into their first careers.
+We provide year-round academic instruction, tutoring and support; high school and college counseling; mentoring; family engagement activities; career exploration activities; and college scholarships and support.

-Our students are attending schools across the nation such as San Francisco State University, Harvard, Chapman University, the University of California, Santa Cruz, Tufts University, and more.
+Our students are attending schools across the nation such as San Francisco State University, Harvard, Chapman University, the University of California, Los Angeles, Tufts University, and more.